 Thanks to its impressive load volume to footprint ratio, the original J-Type the perfect delivery van for many businesses.
-Being the popular choice for many businesses, the J-Type ended up forming the back-bone of many businesses we are familiar with today.
+Being such a popular choice, the J-Type ended up forming the backbone of many companies we are familiar with today.

 Tradesmen and Property Professionals

-Bright, eye-catching colours, tight turning circle, and impressive handling, the J-Type became the “go-to” run around for tradesmen and property professionals.
+With bright, eye-catching colours, a tight turning circle, and impressive handling, the J-Type became the “go-to” run around for tradesmen and property professionals.

 Ice Cream Van

-Its iconic appearance certainly catches the public’s eye which meant large numbers were converted into ice cream vans and these were a common sight long after production had finished in 1961.
+Its iconic appearance certainly catches the public’s eye which meant large numbers were converted into ice cream vans.
+These were a common sight long after production had finished in 1961.